 Colin L. Powell Leadership Club

 The Colin Powell Leadership Club is a vibrant part of St. John’s Church community outreach.
-It has operated continuously at Macfarland Middle School in Washington D.C. since 1998.
+It operated continuously at Macfarland Middle School in Washington D.C. since 1998, until Macfarland closed.
+We currently run the Colin Powell Leadership Club at Raymond Education Campus, a public school in northwest Washington, D.C.
 The Club’s purpose is to instill enthusiasm for learning, teach leadership and responsibility, and help students set positive goals.
 General Colin Powell, a St. John’s parishioner, directed its creation and actively participates in the program.

 Club members are 5th through 8th Graders who have been recommended by their teachers.
 The Club emphasizes high expectations for academic and personal success and fosters positive relationships between Club members and St. John’s participants.